 - Restricted: fund balances that are constrained by external parties, constitutional provisions, or enabling legislation. - Committed: fund balances that contain self-imposed constraints of the government from its highest level of decision making authority.
 The responsibility to commit funds rests with the Board of Directors in consultation with the City of Mission City Council.
-Committed amounts cannot be used for any other purpose unless the governing board removes those constraints by taking the same type of formal action. - Assigned: fund balances that contain self-imposed constraints of the government to be used for a particular purpose.
+Committed amounts cannot be used for any other purpose unless the governing board removes those constraints by taking the same type of formal action.
+The MEDC Board has the authority to commit fund balance by board action.
+The decision is then taken to the City of Mission City Council for final approval.
+The same action is taken to remove the commitment. - Assigned: fund balances that contain self-imposed constraints of the government to be used for a particular purpose.
 The responsibility to assign funds rests with the Board of Directors in consultation with the City of Mission City Council, or their designee, such as the City Manager.
 Board of Directors in consultation with the City of Mission City Council retains the right to change or remove the assignment with majority vote.

-• Unassigned: fund balance of the general fund that is not constrained for any particular purpose.

-Order of Expenditure of Funds

-- When expenditure is incurred for a purpose for which both restricted and unrestricted fund balance is available, the Corporation considers restricted funds to have been spent first.
-When expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the Corporation considers amounts to have been spent first out of committed funds, then assigned funds and finally unassigned funds. - I. Prepaid Items
+- Unassigned: fund balance of the general fund that is not constrained for any particular purpose. - J. Order of Expenditure of Funds - When expenditure is incurred for a purpose for which both restricted and unrestricted fund balance is available, the Corporation considers restricted funds to have been spent first.
+When expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the Corporation considers amounts to have been spent first out of committed funds, then assigned funds and finally unassigned funds.

+K. Prepaid Items